mrconter1/The-Long-Multiplication-Benchmark/README.md

 # The Long Multiplication Benchmark

 The Long Multiplication Benchmark evaluates Large Language Models (LLMs) on their ability to handle and utilize long contexts to solve multiplication problems.
-Despite long multiplication requiring only **[2500 tokens](MultiplicationContextSizeEstimation/README.md)** for two seven-digit numbers, **[no modern LLM](#results)** can solve even two five-digit numbers, revealing a significant gap in their context utilization capabilities compared to humans.
+Despite long multiplication requiring only **[4,700 tokens](MultiplicationContextSizeEstimation/README.md)** for two ten-digit numbers, **[most modern LLMs](#results)** are struggling with even this task, revealing a significant gap in their context utilization capabilities compared to humans.

 #### Motivation